parzival-space/Linux-Guides/gaming/gpu-passthrough.md

 Here are a few tips to keep in mind when setting up IOMMU and isolating a GPU for use with a virtual machine:

 * Make sure that IOMMU is enabled in the BIOS/UEFI settings of your system.
-    This may not be required for the steps in this guide to work properly but I heared of cases where this was needed.
+    This may not be required for the steps in this guide to work properly but I heard of cases where this was needed.

 * Remember to reboot your system after making changes to the grub configuration.
     This is necessary for the changes to take effect.